The Bankrate promise

 Identity theft often goes far beyond the initial monetary losses.
 When a fraudster uses your credit card to buy an airline ticket, you can cancel the card and request a new one.
 Oftentimes, the credit card company will reimburse you for any monetary losses, following a short investigation.
 But other types of identity theft can cause serious (sometimes lasting) damage to your finances and credit rating.
 You may have to hire an attorney to help restore your credit standing or to fight civil judgments that could result from fraudulent accounts opened in your name.

-Most major property insurance providers offer identity theft coverage as a rider or endorsement to a homeowners policy and a few include it in standard home policies.
+Identity theft coverage home insurance is available from most major carriers as a rider or endorsement to a homeowners policy and a few include it in standard home policies.
 Identity theft coverage varies widely, from reimbursement of stolen funds to a host of services to help repair the financial damage.

 Identity theft policies may include: